mle2718/Lee-EconomicFishCondition/documentation/project_logistics.md

 you will have to type in the full path for the second line.

-## user written code stata code
-As far as I can tell, we need these user written stata commands

-1. renvarlab
-1. egenmore
-1. lambask
-1. insheetjson
-1. libjson
-1. outreg2

-You will also need an API key from https://fred.stlouisfed.org/ to get macroeconomic data.

 # Description of the folders

 ## stata_code